jozefg/drafts/constructivism.md

 He settled on the idea of proof being a sort of subjective and personal thing.
 I know something is true if and only if I can formulate some intuitive proof of it.
-When viewed this way, the proof I scribble down on paper doesn't actually validate its truth fullness.
+When viewed this way, the proof I scribble down on paper doesn't actually validate something's truthfulness.
 It's merely a serialization of my thought process for validating its truthfulness.

 Notice that this line of reasoning doesn't actually specify a precise definition of what verifying something intuitively means.
-I interprets this idea as something slightly more meta then a single formal system.
+I interprets this idea as something slightly more meta then any single formal system.
 Rather, when looking a formal system, you ought to verify that its axioms are admissible by your own intuition and then you may go on to accept proofs built off of these axioms.